 images* and information courtesy of the following:

-* in several cases the photos were cropped, and/ or color slightly altered for better visibility, without the consent of the photographer
+* Please note that these photos we may have been cropped, and/ or slightly altered for better visibility, without the consent of the photographer